OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 splines, depending on the setting of input ``InterpOrd`` above.
 If ``AFTabMod`` is set to ``1``, only the first airfoil table in each file will be used.
-If ``AFTabMod`` is set to ``2``, AeroDyn will find the airfoil table that bounds the computed Reynolds number, and linearly interpolate between the tables, using the logarithm of the Reynolds numbers.
+If ``AFTabMod`` is set to ``2``, AeroDyn will find the airfoil tables that bound the computed Reynolds number, and linearly interpolate between the tables, using the logarithm of the Reynolds numbers.
+If ``AFTabMod`` is set to ``3``, it will find the bounding airfoil tables based on the ``UserProp`` field and linearly interpolate the tables based on it.
+Note that OpenFAST currently sets the ``UserProp`` input value to ``0`` unless the DLL controller is used and sets the value, so using this feature may require a code change.

 For each AoA, you must set the AoA (in degrees), ``alpha``, the lift-force coefficient, ``Coefs``\ (:,1), the drag-force coefficient,